TooSquishie/sanfrancisco-DerekH/README.md

 2. The trees include data from 1955 to 2024.
 As a naive remedy, I removed all the trees planted after 2008 since those trees wouldn't be mature or existent.

+### How to run

+Download process_data.py and tree_correlation.py.
+Run process_data.py first to build the csv that is necessary for tree_correlation.py.
+Load in the csvs for both scripts by putting the file path into the read_csv functions.
+Then run process_data.py to produce the csv, put that file path in tree_correlation.py and then run it.

+Prereqs: pandas, seaborn, matplotlib, scikit-learn, folium, numpy, scipy

 ### Results

 Screenshots from the correlation process are included in the screenshots folder.
 The map was a semi-efficient interactive tool to discover any correlations.
 At first I thoughtI noticed some correlations, but then I looked at the road on Google Maps 3D and saw that it might be contributed to the road features as I kind of thought.
 Then, the correlation heat map along with the scatter plot showed there there is little to <b>no</b> correlation with people speeding to the nearby trees along the road.
 I partially expected this, but also thought there might be at least some correlatin.
 The correlation with the speed data to the nearby trees averaged -0.115; little to no correlation as the value is closer to 0.